Self-Consistent Modelling of Neutrino Production in Turbulent Black Hole Coronae: Conclusions

-Our exploration of the parameter space has also allowed us to extract a generic template for the neutrino spectrum: a gradual rise to a peak around $\sim 1-10\,$TeV, followed by a decline with an approximately power-law-like behavior over a limited energy range.
-This high-energy suppression directly reflects the cutoff in the proton distribution due to efficient photohadronic losses.
+Our exploration of the parameter space also allowed us to extract a generic template for the neutrino spectrum: a gradual rise to a peak around $\sim 1-10\,$TeV followed by a decline with an approximately power-law-like behaviour over a limited energy range.
+This high-energy suppression directly reflects the cut-off in the proton distribution due to efficient photo-hadronic losses.
 Notably, the nearly flat extension below the peak, shaped by $pp$ interactions, serves as a useful indicator of the proton density in the corona and, consequently, the pair-loading factor.

-Overall, the interplay between magnetic turbulence and radiative processes in the corona sets both the normalization and the shape of the neutrino emission.
-In this sense, neutrino observations already provide a direct probe of coronal plasma conditions, despite existing parameter degeneracies.
+Overall, the interplay between magnetic turbulence and radiative processes in the corona sets both the normalisation and the shape of the neutrino emission.
+In this sense, neutrino observations already provide a direct probe of coronal plasma conditions despite existing parameter degeneracies.

 \begin{appendix}